 BigCartel is essentially an ecommerce platform that is targeted at creatives.
 BigCartel includes all the aspects of a basic ecommerce store but simplifies it to the point that you can literally set up your entire store and have it running in minutes.
 The features of this platform are extremely limited in order to keep it simple and minimalistic.

-It’s important to understand that this particular platform is suitable to only a few kind of business models dealing in a creative niche.
+It’s important to understand that this particular platform is suitable for only a few kinds of business models dealing in a creative niche.
 To a seasoned ecommerce professional, this platform may even be frustrating due to its “over-simplicity”.

 The platform relies heavily on its intuitiveness to sell itself to new store owners, which is why you will not come across any complex UX design or complex features.
 BigCartel is perfect for any creative who may be new to selling online and want to sell between 1 – 20 products on their online store and keep the business relatively small.

 Even with its simple approach, the platform still has some limited yet essential features: Order and inventory management and tracking, no transaction fees, integration with Facebook and Google Analytics and SEO structure.